turingschool/career-development-curriculum/module_one/developer_identity.md

 * Skills: list all the technologies you use even if you haven't been endorsed for them, but they should be in the lower part
 * You can make your LinkedIn in multiple languages to address and attract different communities.
 This is effective if you'd like to work abroad

+**Career Interests Button:**
+Below your summary, on your personal dashboard, there is an option to update your career interests to let recruiters know if you're actively, passively, or not looking for opportunities.
+You can update this if you'd like to let recruiters know more specifically about your interests.
+Be warned -- you may open yourself up to lots of contacts if you click it on, and they may not always be helpful.
+But this would also increase your conversations with recruiters, which at the very least could be a good learning opportunity.

 #### Add Connections
 Start with a network of at least 50 connections (but always aim for 500+ quality connections).
 Don't forget to add Turing staff: